fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/index.md

 You should see your username or a "Log Out" link on the top nav bar.
 If you see a "Log In" link, you need to log in.
 Pretty straightforward.

 ### Step 3: Request to Join our group library
-Once you know you are logged in to zotero.org, visit [our Zotero Group homepage](https://www.zotero.org/groups/1647225/food-tech-society-unm/), and click the red "Join" button off to the right, which will send an email to me.
+Once you know you are logged in to zotero.org, visit [our Zotero Group homepage](https://www.zotero.org/groups/2379087/), and click the red "Join" button off to the right, which will send an email to me.
 As soon as I see it (usually within an hour or two unless you're doing this late at night), I'll approve your request to join the group.
 There is nothing else you need to do at this point.

 {% include alert.html class='info' title='Accessing Readings Once Connected' text="
-Once you've completed the steps above, and I've approved your request to join our library, you can access our course readings most easily via [our Group Library page](https://www.zotero.org/groups/1647225/food-tech-society-unm/library).
+Once you've completed the steps above, and I've approved your request to join our library, you can access our course readings most easily via [our Group Library page](https://www.zotero.org/groups/2379087/nature-landscape-unm/library).
 If you are asked to log in, do that, but you end up on the Zotero homepage.
 Come back here to click the above link again.

 When you can see all the items in our library, double-clicking an item brings up a PDF of the article or chapter.
 If it brings up the wrong thing, there are multiple PDFs linked to that item.
 Select the item you need, then click the `Attachments` tab in the upper right of the page to see all the attachments.
 The box+arrow icon will open the PDF.
 "%}

 ### Familiarity over mastery
+There is a fair amount of reading for this class, but very average for a 2H humanities course.
+However you look at it, **You cannot possibly read every word, or every page, or master all the ideas, and that's just fine**.
+I DO expect you to gain a familiarity across all the readings so that they can inform your participation in class and weekly assignments.

-We read a lot in this class, as is unavoidable in a 2H humanities course.
-For almost everything we read, we're reading to ENGAGE with it, not because it's RIGHT.
+For almost everything we read, we're reading to ENGAGE with it, NOT because it's RIGHT.
 There is a LOT to disagree with across the readings.
 And we don't all have to agree on anything.

-This class has a very average amount of reading for an upper-level humanities course. **That said, you cannot possibly read every word, or every page, or master all the ideas, and that's just fine**.
-I DO expect you to gain a familiarity across all the readings so that they can inform your participation in class and weekly assignments.

 ## Work Requirements and Grading
 - Thorough preparedness and engaged participation in most every class meeting.
-Because this course is focused on cultivating different perspectives about how we can think about the relationship between nature, landscape, and identity, your active participation in the course is essential.
-(20%)
+Because this course is focused on cultivating different perspectives about how we can think about the relationship between nature, landscape, and identity, your **active participation in the course is essential**.
+(25%)

+### Reading Reflections (~250 words, and DUE BEFORE CLASS)
+These encourage everyone to read carefully enough to have something to say about the readings and be prepared for our discussion.
+No one is interested in factual recitation of the readings.
+These should focus on interesting conceptual issues raised by the readings.
+These should also include TWO big-picture questions about the topic for the day based on the reading.
+(25%)

+### Weekly Reflections (~500 words and DUE MIDNIGHT FRIDAY)
-- 7 Weekly Reflections.
-These are due on Friday; they will demonstrate your familiarity with the readings and discussions for the week.
-You should be taking notes in preparation for these while you read and during class.
+These will demonstrate your familiarity with the readings and discussions for the week.
+I highly recommend taking some notes in preparation for these while you read and during class.
+Even the most cursory reminders go a long way.
 There's nothing specific I'm looking for you to say.
-Just show me you're engaged with what we're doing.
+Just tell me about what you learned and what you thought was interesting or kind of boring. **Be sure to give some explanation of why you have whatever opinion you do!** (25%)

+### Final Essay (~1200-words)
-- 1 ~2400-word [final essay guide](final-essay-guide) for more details.
+See the [final essay guide](final-essay-guide) for more details.
 (25%)

 ### Grading is mostly about effort
 **There are no right answers!** All assignments are graded primarily on what it looks like your effort to connect to course readings and discussions and to highlight what you found most interesting (which we do in class discussion as well).
-If you actually do the readings, come to class, and make a serious effort to show me you've learned something, it's almost impossible NOT to get an A.
+If you actually do the readings, come to class, and make a serious effort to show me you've learned something, **it's almost impossible NOT to get an A**.

 ### Submission Policies